cloudogu/gitops-playground/README.md

 Please note that it might take about a minute after the pull request has been accepted for the GitOps operator to start deploying.
-Alternatively you can trigger the deployment via the respective GitOps operator's CLI (flux) or UI (argo CD)
+Alternatively you can trigger the deployment via the respective GitOps operator's CLI (flux) or UI (Argo CD)

 #### Flux V1